Discovering ESX and ESXi hosts

 From BMC Discovery 11.0, you no longer need to know the IP address of an ESX or ESXi host.
 When a VMware vCenter server or appliance is found and a valid vCenter credential is available, BMC Discovery retrieves a list of managed ESX and ESXi hosts.
 The IP addresses of these hosts are added, as part of the same scan range, to the list of IP addresses that are going to be scanned.

 BMC Discovery uses the vSphere API to discover VMware ESX and ESXi hosts.
-It uses

 Unpatched VMware vSphere known problems

 Unpatched versions of VMware vSphere have known issues when scanned by various tools.
 BMC recommends that you apply the appropriate patches to affected systems.
 For more information about this issue, see the related information on Configipedia.

 The following sections are covered in this section:

 There are two ways of scanning a VMware ESX or ESXi host: